opendocsg/slw-judgments-backfill/2012_SGHCR_8/report.md

 5       The plaintiff submitted that the adoption of the conventional approach, whereby the court

 adopts a fixed multiplicand after “distilling” the figure from the objective evidence is both unfair and unrealistic as it does not take into account promotional prospects which will usually lead to increments in salary.
 The plaintiff contended that there was cogent and sufficient evidence based on the figures produced by the plaintiff’s expert (“Foong’s report”), Mr Foong Daw Ching (“Mr Foong”), for the court not to adopt the conventional approach in this particular case.
-The plaintiff argued that the final figure payable to the plaintiff should take into account a discount of 10% for vicissitudes of life, based on _Chai Kang Wei Samuel v Shaw Linda Gillian_ [2010] 3 SLR 587 (“ _Shaw Linda Gillian_ ”) and Great Britain: Government’s Actuary Department, _Actuarial Tables with explanatory notes for use in_
+The plaintiff argued that the final figure payable to the plaintiff should take into account a discount of 10% for vicissitudes of life, based on _Chai Kang Wei Samuel v Shaw Linda Gillian_ <span class="citation">[2010] 3 SLR 587</span> (“ _Shaw Linda Gillian_ ”) and Great Britain: Government’s Actuary Department, _Actuarial Tables with explanatory notes for use in_

 _Personal Injury and Fatal Accident Cases_ (6th Edition, 2007) (London: TSO, 6th Ed: 2007) (“UK Ogden’s Tables”).
 Hence, the final figure should be $1,823,034.60.